 4.2.17 Data segregation

-Except where expressly authorized by Hopin in writing, Provider will logically and physically isolate Hopin Information at all times from Provider’s and any third-party information.
+Except where expressly authorized by Hopin in writing, Provider will logically and/or physically isolate Hopin Information at all times from Provider’s and any third-party information.

 4.2.18 Security testing

 Provider will conduct periodic internal and external penetration testing of systems that Process Hopin Information to identify vulnerabilities and attack vectors that can be used to exploit those systems.
 Identified vulnerabilities shall be addressed as part of Provider’s vulnerability management program.